WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P3-Behavioral_Cloning/README.md

 +-- X.data.npy - The training data saved from data.py
 +-- y.data.npy - The training data saved from data.py
 +-- model.py - The script used to create and train the model.
++-- model_using_fit_generator - The script used to create and train the model.
 +-- drive.py - The script to drive the car.
 +-- model.json - The model architecture saved from Keras.
 +-- model.h5 - The model weights saved from Keras.